nikhil-kamboj420/React.js_HOOKS_/README.md

 Demonstrates how to manage an object in state, providing an example of using useState with complex data structures.

+## useRef Hook

+The `useRef` hook is used to create mutable object references that persist for the full lifetime of the component.
+It allows direct access to DOM elements without causing re-renders.

+In this project, `useRef` is utilized in the following ways:
+- **Example Component**: Demonstrates how to manage input fields for username and password, logging their values upon form submission.
+- **ForwardRef Component**: Shows how to use `useRef` in conjunction with `forwardRef` to pass refs to child components, allowing for a more modular approach to handling input fields.

+## useEffect Hook

+The `useEffect` hook is used to perform side effects in function components.
+It allows you to synchronize a component with an external system, such as timers, API calls, or subscriptions.

+In this project, `useEffect` is utilized in the following way:
+- **Timer Component**: Demonstrates how to set up a timer that increments a count every second.
+The timer is started when the component mounts and cleaned up when the component unmounts to prevent memory leaks.

 ## Installation

 1. Clone the repository: